wso2/docs-is/en/docs/quick-starts/sso-for-oidc-apps.md

-# Configuring Single Sign On Using OIDC
+# Configure Single Sign On for a Open ID Connect Application

 This page guides you through configuring [single sign on authentication](insertlink) between two OIDC web applications.
 This is demonstrated using two **sample applications** called Pickup Dispatch and Pickup Manager.